-Ensure the continued

-and currency of OAA

-the public interest.

-professional competency

-licensed members in order

-leadership role in the built

-environment accountable to
+Ensure the continued professional competency and currency of OAA licensed members in order that they maintain their leadership role in the built environment accountable to the public interest.

-that they maintain their

 Public Education

 Advance the public's understanding and recognition that architecture is integral to the quality of life and well-being of our society as experienced through a sustainable, resilient, and durable built environment.